 Once these basic systems and processes are put into place, "then you can move on to figuring out how to minimize your tax liability," Davis said.
 "Like building a home, once you have the foundation laid out, you can start building upon it."

-- Tell them, once you sort out what the right answer is, we'll help you set up the proper systems and procedures to make sure all the taxes are handled correctly.
+Tell them that once you sort out what the right answer is, you'll help them set up the proper systems and procedures to make sure all the taxes are handled correctly.

 Do we really want to keep our clients living in fear?
 Of course not.

 Help Individual Clients Understand Their Options